 4. Routine Development

 A key part of recovery is developing a healthy routine to follow, which will allow you to retrain your day-to-day actions for the benefit of your well-being.
 This includes simple structures, such as establishing dedicated times for meals, rest and recreation.
 You’ll also be encouraged to establish new, healthier habits, including better nutrition, physical health and mental health.

 5. Better Chance of Recovery

-There’s a reason many people praise rehabilitation for substance use disorders: it’s because it works.
-The structure, discipline and attention you receive in rehab are incomparable to anything you may be able to accomplish without it.
+There’s a reason many people praise professional treatment for substance use disorders: it’s because it works.
+The structure, discipline and attention you receive in recovery are incomparable to anything you may be able to accomplish without it.

-What Makes a Person Have to Go to Rehab?
+What Makes a Person Have to Seek Professional Treatment?

-How do you know if you or a loved one may need rehabilitation from a substance use disorder?
+How do you know if you or a loved one may need professional help beating a substance use disorder?
 Several points help to identify a potential substance use disorder, including:

 - Tolerance: The human body may be so used to a drug that it becomes more tolerant of it.
 This means the initial effects of the drug — which may have been the reason you or your loved one began using it in the first place — can only be achieved with increased doses.
 High tolerance for drugs or alcohol means the body has adjusted to receiving the substance and needs more to continue to achieve the “high.”

 - Withdrawal: Those who have begun using drugs or prescriptions in a disordered way will likely show more severe withdrawal symptoms.
 While withdrawal symptoms can be mild, like irritability or constipation, they can also be dangerous, such as seizures or hallucinations.